IOTechSystems/xrt-examples/AzureSphere/docs/ethernetip-example.md

 ```

 - **NetworkInterface** - The wired network interface on the azure device - can be found using `azsphere device network list-interfaces`
-- **MacAddress** - The mac adress of the chosen network interface on the azure device - can be found using `azsphere device network list-interfaces`
+- **MacAddress** - The mac address of the chosen network interface on the azure device - can be found using `azsphere device network list-interfaces`
-- **FullDuplex** - State if the device is full-duplex or not - Can usually be found from the http webpage of the PLC or other device that is connected to the same network - see image bellow.
+- **FullDuplex** - State if the device is full-duplex or not - Can usually be found from the http webpage of the PLC or other device that is connected to the same network - see image below.
-- **NetworkSpeed** - The network speed of which the device is connected to - can be found from the http webpage of the PLC or other device that is connected to the same network - see image bellow.
+- **NetworkSpeed** - The network speed of which the device is connected to - can be found from the http webpage of the PLC or other device that is connected to the same network - see image below.

 ![Logix](images/Logix.png)

 ## Adding Devices

-To provision a device on XRT with the Ethernet/IP device service two things are needed
+To provision a device on XRT with the Ethernet/IP device service, two things are needed

 - The Device Profile
 - The IP Adress of the device